Programming project administration

 You should consult your exams officer about these procedures.

-You are required to submit a sample of students work to AQA on or shortly after 15 May.
-You must check that the CRF accompanies the work of each student and that the signed programming project declaration is emailed to us at firstname.lastname@example.org
+You are not required to submit a sample of students work to AQA.
+You must ensure that your completed time log and signed programming project declaration is emailed to us at email@example.com

 Factors affecting individual students